Tools

 Empower Msty Studio with tools in your toolbox

-The Toolbox allows for seamless communication with tools installed on your local machine.
+The Toolbox allows for seamless communication with tools installed on your local machine or a remote one.
 These tools can interact with various data sources, perform file operations, and connect to repositories like GitHub, further empowering Msty Studio.

 This is Msty Studio's implementation of Model Context Protocol (MCP).